Higher Ext-groups and Relatively Supercuspidal Spectra: Introduction

+For symmetric pairs, Kato-Takano \cite[Theorem 6.9]{KT08} gives a characterization of relative supercuspidality in terms of Jacquet modules.
+In \cite{M, Smith, KT20}, many RSC representions are constructed by considering parabolic inductions of specified supercuspidal representations.
+One key tool in all these works is computing the Jacquet modules.

+In this paper, we will detect RSC representations via top-degree Ext-groups instead of Jacquet modules.
+It works even for the pairs $(G,H)$ which are not symmetric (See the diagonal case below).

-In this paper, we shall determine relatively supercuspidal representations by studying the top degree Ext-group associated to $\pi$.
-Our method seems totally different from the aforementioned ones.
-It can be viewed as part of the project of Prasad \cite{Pra18} on Ext-analogues of branching law and relates directly with the problem to determine irreducible (non-supercuspidal) sub-representations of $\pi|_H$ for an irreducible representation $\pi$ of $G(F)$ (See \cite[Proposition 9.1]{NP20} for an inspiring example and also the work of Speh-Venkataraman \cite{SV1,SV2} when $F$ is Archimedean).
+Our approach is motivated by the study of Prasad \cite{Pra18} on Ext-analogues of branching law and relates directly to the problem to determine irreducible (non-supercuspidal) $H(F)$-subrepresentations of irreducible $\pi\in\Rep(G(F))$ (See \cite[Proposition 9.1]{NP20} for an inspiring example and also the work of Speh-Venkataraman \cite{SV1,SV2} when $F$ is Archimedean).

-The starting point is the following observation.
-Denote by $d(\pi)$ the largest integer $i \geq 0$ such that there is an irreducible admissible representation $\pi'$ of $G(F)$ with $\Ext^i_{G(F)}(\pi,\pi') \not= 0$.
-By the Schneider-Stuhler duality theorem in \cite{NP20},